-Our paper may be of independent interest from a methodological perspective for three reasons.
-First, our analysis of the Great Recession requires that we do stochastic simulations of a model that is highly nonlinear in several respects: (i) we work with the actual nonlinear equilibrium conditions; (ii) we confront the fact that the ZLB on the nominal interest rate is binding in parts of the sample and not in others; and (iii) our characterization of monetary policy allows for forward guidance, a policy rule that is characterized by regime switches in response to the values taken on by endogenous variables.
+reasons.
+First, our analysis of the Great Recession requires that we do stochastic simulations of a model that is highly non-linear in several respects: (i) we work with the actual nonlinear equilibrium conditions; (ii) we confront the fact that the ZLB on the nominal interest rate is binding in parts of the sample and not in others; and (iii) our characterization of monetary policy allows for forward guidance, a policy rule that is characterized by regime switches in response to the values taken on by endogenous variables.
 The one approximation that we use in our solution method is certainty equivalence.
 Second, as we explain below, our analysis of the Great Recession requires that we adopt an unobserved components representation for the growth rate of neutral technology.
 This leads to a series of challenges in solving the model and deriving its implications for the data.
 Third, we note that traditional analyses of vacancies and unemployment based on the Beveridge curve would infer that there was a deterioration in the efficiency of labor markets during the Great Recession.
 We argue that this conclusion is based on a technical assumption which is highly misleading when applied to data from the Great Recession.

 The remainder of this paper is organized as follows.
-Section I describes our model.
-Sections II and III describe the data, methodology, and results for estimating our model on pre-2008 data.
-In Sections IV and V, we use our model to study the Great Recession.
+The next section describes our model.
+The following two sections describe the data, methodology and results for estimating our model on pre-2008 data.
+In the next two sections, we use our model to study the Great Recession.
 We close with a brief conclusion.
-Many technical details of our analysis are relegated to a separate technical Appendix that is available on request.
+Many technical details of our analysis are relegated to a separate technical appendix that is available on request.

-I. The Model
+2. The Model

 In this section, we describe a medium-sized DSGE model whose structure is, with one important exception, the same as the one in CET.
 The exception is that we modify the framework to endogenize the labor force participation rate.
 We suppose that an individual can be in one of three states: out of the labor force, unemployed or employed in the market.
-In our model, the household faces the following tradeoff: It can keep people at home producing a nonmarket-produced consumption good, or it can send people to the market to seek employment.
+In our model, the household faces the following tradeoff.
+It can keep people at home producing a non-market produced consumption good.
+Alternatively, it can send people to the market to seek employment.
 The wages earned in the labor market can be used to acquire a market-produced consumption good or an investment good.
 When wages are low and/or the job finding rate is low, then households choose a lower labor force participation rate.